tanchinkhoon/ISSS626_Hands-on_Ex/Take-home_Ex03/README.md

 ## Section 10 Geographically Weighted model

-1. Compute fixed bandwidth with cross-validation, then fit GWR basic on the same predictors
+1. Compute fixed bandwidth with cross-validation, then fit GWR based on the same predictors
 2. Compute adaptive bandwidth with cross-validation, n, then fit GWR basic with adaptive TRUE
 3. Convert output SDF to sf and enforce EPSG 3414
 4. Map Local R-squared with quantile breaks and a legend inside the frame